madcatdev/chpw/usage_en.md

 If this parameter is omited, process will be created once.

 	--wdtint | -w
 Process suspension check interval, in seconds.
-Process will be considered as suspended if it ProcessCycleTime not increased during this interval.
+Process will be considered as suspended if it ProcessCycleTime have not increased during this interval.
 If process is suspended, it will be killed by CHPW and new process will be created and it PID will be stored in CHPW.
 If this parameter is omited, there will be no suspension check.